harryho/blog-hugo/content/project/zf2-mvc-starter.md

 +++

-This starter is the starting point of zendframe 2 MVC project.
+This starter is the starting point of zendframework 2 MVC project.
 This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.

 * This starter was built on the zendframework 2.x.
 * This starter uses mysql as database setting by default.